torcolvin/couchbase-lite-wiki/JSON-Query-Schema.md

 * [Top-Level Query, and `SELECT`][7]
 * [Functions][8]

+>**STATUS:** This is a living document that reflects the latest version of the query syntax, as implemented on the master branch of LiteCore.
+It may describe features not yet available in a release of Couchbase Lite.
+Pay attention to "STATUS:" blocks like this one, which point out new features not yet in a release.

 ## 1. Introduction

 Queries are expressed to LiteCore as JSON, so they can be easily transformed and converted to internal representations like [SQL][9].
 This document describes the schema.